ucldc/ingest_deploy/README.md

 * Log onto blackstar & sudo su - hrv-prd and then follow the instructions here:
 [update_beanstalk](update_beanstalk_index)
-* After any new index is moved into publication, run the following commands, so that ARK URLs correctly resolve for any new incoming harvested objects with embedded ARKs: https://gist.github.com/tingletech/475ff92147b6f93f6c3f60cebdf5e507
+* After any new index is moved into publication:
+ * Run the following commands, so that ARK URLs correctly resolve for any new incoming harvested objects with embedded ARKs: https://gist.github.com/tingletech/475ff92147b6f93f6c3f60cebdf5e507
+ * Run the following command, to generate <a href="https://help.oac.cdlib.org/support/solutions/articles/9000185982-metadata-analysis-reports-for-collections">metadata analysis reports</a> based on the new index: `snsatnow ./bin/solrdump-to-s3.sh`
 * Last, update our Google Doc that lists out new collections that were published.
 (The entries can be cut-and-pasted from the <a href="https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting">QA reporting spreadsheet</a>): https://docs.google.com/spreadsheets/d/1FI2h6JXrqUdONDjRBETeQjO_vkusIuG5OR5GWUmKp1c/edit#gid=0 .
 Sherri uses this Google Doc for CDLINFO postings, highlighting newly-published collections.

 TODO: add how to run the QA spreadsheet generating code